Lu Guang (photographer): Life and work

 Lu was born in 1961 in the city of Yongkang in the Zhejiang province of China.
 He grew up under Mao Zedong's policies in the People's Republic of China.
-At the age of fifteen, following Mao's death, China underwent economic change with the introduction of Western industrialization.

 In 1980, Lu encountered photography while working in a silk factory in Yongkang.
 From 1987 until 1993, he ran his own photo studio.
 Later, he studied photography at the Fine Arts Academy of Tsinghua University (Beijing) from 1993 to 1995.
 He worked for several years on advertising assignments before going freelance as a reportage photographer.
-During his years of study at Tsinghua University, Lu encountered Xie Hairong, another Chinese photographer, from whom he gained inspiration to become a photojournalist.
+During his years of study at Tsinghua University, Lu encountered Xie Hailong, another Chinese photographer, from whom he gained inspiration to become a photojournalist.

 Lu's work covers a wide range of consequences of China's rapid industrialization.
 A reoccurring theme is that of "cancer villages" in certain affected provinces, the negative environmental conditions (such as water pollution) causing these cancer villages and other related health issues, and the effect of industrialization on Chinese countrysides and its people.
 Lu has stated that his choice of subject in his photography is done to raise awareness in both China and on a global scale.

 Shanxi province is the setting for a photograph within the series capturing severe birth defects present in the children living there.
 The province is also one of the most polluted areas in China.
 Beyond the Yellow River, Lu also documented pollution in the Yangtze River and the Qiantang River, with leaking sewage from the industrial districts.
 Heavy sewage and air pollution in Anyang City of Henan province is shown negatively affecting the lives of villagers.

 His projects have included one on AIDS in the Chinese province of Henan as well as Pollution in China, Gold Rush, Drug Girl, and Development and Pollution.

 Lu's photographs have been published in the National Geographic, The Guardian, and by Greenpeace.
 He lives in New York.
 Because of his reporting on social issues, Lu has faced attempts to stop his work.

 Lu is based in New York City, the first Chinese photographer to be invited by the U.S. State Department as a visiting scholar, and Beijing.

-In early November 2018, whilst travelling in Xinjiang, Lu was taken away by state security agents and has not been heard from since.
+In early November 2018, whilst travelling in Xinjiang, Lu was taken away by state security agents.
 A restrictive security regime with re-education camps for the predominantly Muslim ethnic Uyghurs and Kazakhs is in place in the region.
 Amnesty International is concerned Lu's detention may relate to this situation in the region and has called on the Chinese government to "release him immediately", and Human Rights Watch has called on it to "immediately confirm and clarify" his "whereabouts and well-being".

 In September 2019, Lu's wife Xu Xiaoli published on Twitter that Lu had been home for a few months.